moisesvasquez/moisesvasquez.github.io/_posts/2020-03-12-image-classifiaction.markdown

 ---
 layout: post
-title: "English Premiere Legue Predictor"
+title:  "Image Classification"
 date:   2020-03-11 20:07:25 -0400
 image: https://media.brstatic.com/2019/03/22142110/How-to-trade-stocks.jpg
-permalink: /projects/epl
+permalink: /projects/image-classification
-description: "Predicting the results of the English Premier League using Artificial Neural Networks"
+description: "I have moved to this city three months ago.
+I love the street food here.
+On weekends, I explore new eating joints.
+This way, I get to learn the routes of this city and prepare myself professionally.
+Being a sales professional, my profile requires a lot of traveling."
 ---
 <div class="full">
     <div class="large-6 columns">